Skip navigation

 There is currently no effective treatment for PSP.
 Medicines may reduce some symptoms.
 Some non-drug treatments, such as walking aids and special glasses, may also help.
 People with severe swallowing problems may need gastrostomy.
 This is a surgery to insert a feeding tube into the stomach.

 PSP gets worse over time.
 Many people become severely disabled within three to five years after getting it.
 PSP isn't life-threatening on its own.
-It can still be be dangerous, because it increases your risk of pneumonia, choking from swallowing problems, and injuries from falling.
+It can still be dangerous because it increases your risk of pneumonia, choking from swallowing problems, and injuries from falling.
 But with good attention to medical and nutritional needs, many people with PSP can live 10 or more years after the first symptoms of the disease.

 NIH: National Institute of Neurological Disorders and Stroke